honeymusic/Honey-Music/README.md

 # ✨ Setup
 <br>
-create a env file using .env.example and edit emoji.json as your preference and put your prefix in config.json
+create a env file using .env.example and go to config folder and change the config as your wish

 ```bash
 npm i